GiovanniBaccichet/DNCS-HTTP3/README.md

 ## Conclusions 💡

-In conclusion, based on the performance evaluation, done with the same configuration and using pages of different sizes (3.5 MB and 7 MB) and some HLS streams, it’s clear that HTTP/3 is slower than HTTP/2.
+In conclusion, based on the performance evaluation, done with the same configuration and using pages of different sizes of web-pages (3.5 MB and 7.3 MB) and some HLS streams, it’s clear that **HTTP/3 is slower than HTTP/2**.
 Little increases in the performance are shown with very lightweight pages, but that scenario is unlikely to happen in the real world, where web pages weigh about 2/3 MB.
 Thanks to the parallel loading of resources and using the UDP protocol, it’s possible to see some improvements in congested environments like a real Internet scenario.
 Maybe, due to the development status of the HTTP/3 protocol, which still has not a stable release, significant improvements will come in the future with new features as congestion tuning or prioritization.

 ## Credits 📓